TahaMsv/Torob/README.md

 ## Deployment

-To deploy this project run
+To deploy this project both front and back run

 ```bash
   npm start